More so now than ever, consumers want to know what’s inside of their products and how they’re made.

 Cruelty-Free Certification Programs

-If you want to find brands that meet the highest standards of being cruelty-free, try searching on the Leaping Bunny database or Beauty Without Bunnies, PETA’s cruelty-free certification program and database of approved companies.
+If you want to find brands that meet the highest standards of being cruelty-free, try searching on the Leaping Bunny database or Beauty Without Bunnies, PETA’s certification program and database of approved companies.
 Below we break down the differences between these certifications.
 Both are legitimate, but you might feel like one carries more weight than the other.

 There are also organizations that might be relevant if you live in Australia.
 Let us know if this list is missing anything!